 Go deep on the “Path of the Cement” tour

-I check to see if I'm still breathing, it's that dark.
-The tunnel tour is roughly two kilometers in length. and be sure to bring a jacket because it is a bit chilly at roughly 13 degrees C. Do the tour if you are itching to know more: how come the valley and this mountain were ideal for extracting rocks for cement?
+I check to see if I'm still breathing; it's that dark.
+The tunnel tour is roughly two kilometers in length. and be sure to bring a jacket because it is a bit chilly at roughly 13 degrees C. Do the tour if you want to know more: how come the valley and this mountain were ideal for extracting rocks for cement?
 How did the factory operate?
 Or, why was the factory shut down?
 Spoiler: it involves a red church on top of a hill...

 Scudellate, a village with panoramic views

 If you are staying at one of the widespread hostel/hotels of Ostello of Scudellate, I hope you did not simply go there to sleep.
-A famous mountain for biking, one could stay here and bike from sunrise to sunset.
+A famous mountain for biking; one could stay here and bike from sunrise to sunset.

-Explore Scudellate which is still populated by a lot of locals.
-Brush up on your Italian and you are sure to make new friends.
+Explore Scudellate, which is still populated by a lot of locals.
+Brush up on your Italian, and you are sure to make new friends.
 Many try the hiking paths that surround this village, but we choose to walk through the village and up the hill to reach the next village of Roncapiano.